Nike-Inc/cerberus-management-dashboard/README.md

 # Cerberus Management Dashboard

-This project is a self-service web UI for administration of Safe Depoist Boxes, access control, and data in Cerberus.
+This project is a self-service web UI for administration of Safe Deposit Boxes (SDBs), access control, and data in Cerberus.
 It is implemented as a React single-page application (SPA).

 To learn more about the dashboard and view screenshots, please see the [documentation](http://engineering.nike.com/cerberus/docs/user-guide/dashboard).